adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 sudo sh bootstrap-salt.sh
 ```

-Edit minion config on all hosts as following in order to connect agent to correct master host :
+Edit minion configuration on all hosts as following in order to connect agent to the master host :

 {{< highlight file="/etc/salt/minion" >}}